How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 EUR.1 Certificate Of Origin

 An EUR.1 certificate must accompany all shipments in Vietnam destined for the European Union.
 This paper certifies the product’s origin in Vietnam through a declaration of origin.
 Unfortunately, Vietnam hasn’t exercised the ability to use self-certification.
-Note that this only applies to shipments with a total value of over €6,000.
+Please note that this only applies to shipments with a total value exceeding €6,000.
 If the value of your merchandise is lower than €6,000, you won’t need the EUR.1 certificate to certify the origin.

 The EU uses a REX certification system, which is accepted in Vietnam when importing European items.
 The Vietnamese side is expected to apply that system soon.
 The bottom line is that importing from Vietnam to the European Union is easy, and as long as your products comply with the EU’s safety standards, you can clear your goods at the European port.